 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and use less energy.
+Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

 Estimated Repair Cost for Furnace Error Code 229